stef/klutshnik/man/klutshnik.md

 % klutshnik init
 ```

-This checks if the `ltsigkey` variable is pointing at a non-existing
+This checks if the `ltsigkey_path` variable is pointing at a non-existing
 file.
 If this is the case, then the client generates a new long-term
 signing-key, saves it at the pointed location and prints the public
 key on standard output.
 This public key value must be manually added